Effective Date June 17, 2013

 Under 13: If you are under 13 years of age, please do not send any information about yourself, including your name, address or e-mail address.
 If we discover that we have collected any personally-identifying information from a child under the age of 13, we will remove that information from our database as soon as possible.

 13-18: You must be at least 18 years old in order to Submit any User Materials on or through the NPR Services, create a public profile, participate in any online contests, or place an order on the NPR Shop.
 Visitors between the ages of 13 and 18 must obtain permission from their parents or guardians before registering for e-mail newsletters or other features of the NPR Services or otherwise sending any personally-identifying information.

 Please Contact Us to a) correct or update any personal information in the NPR database that you state is erroneous, b) opt-out of future communications from NPR, or c) request NPR to make reasonable efforts to remove your personal information from NPR's database, thereby canceling your NPR account, NPR newsletter registration and other NPR registrations.
 This will not necessarily remove previous public comments and other User Materials Submitted for public display on the NPR Services.
 The user understands that it may be impossible to delete personal information entirely because of backups and records of deletions.

 In some cases, the NPR Services may include certain embedded tools provided and controlled by third parties and governed by the terms and policies of the third parties.
 You should only use these third party tools if you agree to their respective terms and policies.

-The NPR Services include a tool that allows you to sign in using information from your account with a third party service, such as Facebook, Twitter, Google, Yahoo, OpenID, or LinkedIn.
+The NPR Services include a tool that allows you to sign in or share content using information from your account with a third party service, such as Facebook, Twitter, Google, Yahoo, OpenID, or LinkedIn.
 Please be aware that those third party services are unrelated to NPR, and that your use of the third party services is subject to the terms and policies of those services.